The ancient call of the Earth and the sacred drum

 wood shaped by time,

-and taught how to reach out to one another
+and taught how to stretch one over the other

 Even the stars seemed to listen.